Out of the frying pan into the fire: Uses

-The tale was included in Latin collections of Aesop's fables from the following century onwards but the first person to adapt it into English was Roger L'Estrange in 1692.
-He was followed shortly after by the anonymous author of Aesop at Oxford, in whose fable "Worse and Worse" the fish jump 'Out of the Frying-Pan, into the Fire' by a collective decision.
+The anonymous author of the 1708 work Aesop at Oxford wrote a political fable "Worse and Worse" in which the fish jump 'Out of the Frying-Pan, into the Fire' by a collective decision.
 The moral it illustrates is drawn from a contemporary episode in Polish politics.
-Another political interpretation was given in 1898 by a cartoon in the American magazine Puck, urging American intervention in Cuba on the eve of the Spanish–American War (see above).
+Another political interpretation was given in 1898 by a cartoon in the American magazine Puck, urging American intervention in Cuba on the eve of the Spanish–American War (illustrated).
+More recently, a report in The Guardian about the climate crisis stated that a panel session twice had to be moved because of climate-induced bushfires.
+The ultimate location was Canberra, also at that time under serious threat from bushfires.
+The author repeated the frying pan/fire proverb without further comment.